Terms of Business

 In contentious matters, please ensure that all evidence relating to the case is kept safely.
 Evidence is not only paper documents but is also anything that is relevant to this matter and contains information of any kind.
 Evidence which is relevant to the case may also be in the form of emails, photographs, video or electronic data all of which should be carefully preserved.
 Failure to do so may prejudice your case.

 The person responsible for dealing with your matter is the person whose name appears in your retainer letter.
 The retainer letter also sets out the assistant or secretary who may be able to help with your enquiries and who will be pleased to take any message for you.
 We will try to avoid changing the people who handle your work but if this cannot be avoided, for example in the case of absence due to holidays, illness or parental leave, we will tell you promptly of any change and why it may be necessary.

 Our switchboard telephone number, 01752 664444, is usually answered by a telephone receptionist between 8.00 a.m. and 5.00 p.m.
 Messages can be left on the telephone answering service outside those hours.
 You can send us faxes on 01752 667112.

-Unless you tell us otherwise, you agree to us communicating with you, including sending bills and other confidential information, by normal, unencrypted email, using the email address(es) you have given us from time to time.
+Unless you tell us otherwise, we will communicate with you, including sending bills and other confidential information, by post or normal, unencrypted email, using the email address(es) you have given us.
 You should be aware that there is a risk that emails (in particular when unencrypted) may be intercepted, delayed or corrupted or may fail to be delivered.
-We may also send you communications via SMS text messaging.
+We may also send you communications via SMS text messaging if you have provided us with your mobile telephone number unless you tell us not to.